Early attempts at reform

 • The KC broke its own rules by an arbitrary decision, without consultation, to omit awards, gained at the kind of field trials primarily featuring Clumber spaniels, from the Stud Book, the annual official record, which motivates owners to compete for recognition and provides an independent source of data for would-be breeders.

-• The KC again took an arbitrary decision, albeit with considerable opposition from the working spaniel community alerted to the implications by the WCSS, to alter the rules of field trials open to all spaniel breeds, restricting them to English springers, thereby removing the opportunity of higher levels of competition from the owners of Clumber and other minority breed spaniels and
+• The KC again took an arbitrary decision, albeit with considerable opposition from the working spaniel community alerted to the implications by the WCSS, to alter the rules of Open stake trials attracting all spaniel breeds, restricting them to English springers, thereby removing the opportunity of higher levels of competition from the owners of Clumber and other minority breed spaniels and

 Although the KC allows dog clubs no other body to represent them, imposes rules on them to agree to this, and restricts the abilities of clubs and individuals to participate in activities it has not sanctioned (and charged fees for), the Office of Fair Trading and parliamentarians seem unable to see beyond its status as a member organisation.
 It has been pointed out to them that the only members of the KC are a few hundred people who have served their time and kept their noses clean long enough to be allowed to put their muzzles in the communal feed bowl.
 They enjoy fine dining and other London club privileges which effectively make the organisation resistant to change and keen to preserve an unregulated flow of revenue that allows the few to be subsidised by the many (the owners of seven million dogs in the UK).
 Until someone wakes up to the abuse of the monopoly permitted to the KC, the situation is unlikely to improve.